 Considering the expected physical and mental capabilities of the target group, marketing communications should not:

-portray children or teens in unsafe situations or engaging in actions harmful to themselves or others; regarding adult supervision see Article 21.
+portray children or teens in unsafe situations or engaging in actions harmful to themselves or others.
+Regarding adult supervision see Article 21.

 induce children or teens to engage in activities or behaviour that is potentially hazardous, harmful or inappropriate for the target group.